Tequila, Mexico Guide

 Airport

-The closest major airport to Tequila is Guadalajara International Airport (GDL), also known as Miguel Hidalgo y Costilla Guadalajara International Airport.
-It is located approximately 80 kilometers (50 miles) southeast of Tequila.
-Transportation options from the airport to Tequila include renting a car, taking a taxi or private shuttle, or booking a bus.
-The journey typically takes around 1.5 to 2 hours by car.
+The closest airport to Tequila is Guadalajara International Airport (GDL), also known as Miguel Hidalgo y Costilla Guadalajara International Airport.
+It is approximately 80 kilometers (50 miles) from Tequila, a drive of about 1.5 to 2 hours depending on traffic.
+Transportation options from the airport to Tequila include: pre-booked private transfers, taxis (negotiate the fare beforehand), and shuttle services offered by tour companies.
+You can also rent a car at the airport, which provides flexibility for exploring the surrounding region.

 Attractions